 The Tournament of Kings Show at Excalibur, Las Vegas, is an interactive, epic portal to the Middle Ages.

-Sit in sections that are assigned allegiance to different kingdoms from the Middle Ages, and cheer for your mighty king as he walks out.
+Sit in sections assigned allegiance to different kingdoms from the Middle Ages, and cheer for your mighty king as he walks out.

 A round table is lowered in the battle arena during the show, just as the dinner is provided to you and other patrons.